Arksine/moonraker/docs/configuration.md

 however it is also possible for users to configure one or more webcams in `moonraker.conf`.
 If a webcam is configured in `moonraker.conf` it takes precedent over a webcam in the database by the same name.
-The options available may not apply to all front-ends, refer to your front-end's documentation for details on camera configuration.
+The options available may not apply to all front ends, refer to your front end's documentation for details on camera configuration.

 ```ini